TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 ## 🔎 Rule: `you-might-not-need-an-effect`

-Warns when an effect is likely unnecessary, such as when it:
+Determines when an effect is likely unnecessary, such as when it:

 - Only uses internal state or props
 - Derives or chains state updates